Baby, Come Over (This Is Our Night): Commercial performance

 "Baby, Come Over (This Is Our Night)" debuted at the number five peak on the UK Singles Chart dated 22 September 2001, where it charted for 10 weeks.
 On the Irish Singles Chart, the song peaked at number two, while it also bowed at number six on the Scottish Singles Chart in its first week before remaining on the chart for 14 weeks.
 On the Swiss Singles Chart, "Baby, Come Over (This Is Our Night)" debuted on the chart dated 7 October 2001.
 It peaked at number 67 on the chart dated 21 October 2001, and charted for four weeks.

 On the Australian ARIA Singles Chart, "Baby, Come Over (This Is Our Night)" first entered the chart at number 39 on the chart dated 16 September 2001.
 It peaked at number 35 on the chart dated 7 October 2001, and remained for six weeks.
 The song bowed at number 50 on the Official New Zealand Music Chart for one week on the chart dated 14 October 2001.
 In the United States, "Baby, Come Over (This Is Our Night)" peaked at number 49 on the Billboard Hot 100 chart dated 9 June 2001, where it remained for 17 weeks.
 It peaked at number 14 on the Dance Club Songs chart and bowed at number 16 on the Mainstream Top 40.

 Music video

 An accompanying music video was directed by Joseph Kahn, which depicts Mumba and several dancers in different scenes such as in front of an orange background, giant steps above water, and in a multi-coloured room viewed through a first-person perspective of a telescope.
 She holds a microphone while standing in a blue hallway with white holes splattered on the walls.

-The music video aired on Disney Channel and was promoted through Mumba performing on the Disney Channel In Concert special with Aaron Carter on 30 March 2001, which subsequently received heavy rotation.
+The music video aired on Disney Channel and was promoted through Mumba performing on a Disney Channel In Concert special with Aaron Carter on 30 March 2001, which subsequently received heavy rotation.
+The video also premiered on MTV on the week ending on 1 April 2001.